isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div class="panel">
   <div class="libby">
   <p>Please <a href="mailto:enquiry@nlb.gov.sg">email</a> our contact centre and provide details of the issue you face.
-A good practice is to include the screenshot of the issue encountered so that we may assist you better.</p>
+A good practice is to include a screenshot of the issue encountered so that we may assist you better.</p>
 <p>Help topics are also available on the <a href="https://help.libbyapp.com/">Libby support site</a>.</p>

 </div></div>